esoviscode/database/README.md

 Give the name of the  database.
 To connect client with database you have to know the ip of database.
-You can find it typing docker inspect (id of docker conatiner) in the Terminal, as a field IPAddress.
-Go to connection tab and insetr information presented below.
+You can find it by typing `docker inspect <id of docker container>` in the Terminal, as a field IPAddress.
+Go to connection tab and insert information presented below.
 Password is **admin**.

 ![image](https://cdn.discordapp.com/attachments/1044342494143451166/1053012244507664515/image.png)